jewettaij/visfd/doc/doc_filter_mrc.md

        can be useful.
        It displays the range of voxel intensities in an image.*

-*Note: You can use the "-rescale-min-max outA outB" argument to scale the
+*Note: You can use the "-rescale01 outA outB" argument to scale the
        resulting voxel intensities from outA to outB (instead of from 0 to 1).*